-A Paraphrase of a Paraphrase

-Riley Moriss

-Supervisor: Dr. Chenyan Wu A thesis submitted in partial fulfillment of the requirements for the degree of Master of Science in the
+A Paraphrase of a Paraphrase Riley Moriss Supervisor: Dr. Chenyan Wu A thesis submitted in partial fulfillment of the requirements for the degree of Master of Science in the School of Mathematics and Statistics at The University of Melbourne October 2024 Abstract The classical Eisenstein series are the first concrete example of a modular form.

-III the

-School of Mathematics and Statistics

-at

-The University of Melbourne

-October 2024

-Abstract

-The classical Eisenstein series is the first concrete example of a modular form.
 Their automorphic analogue plays a similarly central role to the theory of automorphic forms and automorphic representations.
-In fact it was whilst computing the constant terms of the Eisenstein series that Langlands formed his famous conjectures.
-In 2013 Dihua Jiang, Baiying Liu and Lei Zhang in their paper "Poles of certain residual Eisenstein series of classical groups" [JLZ13] prove some theorems about the possible locations of poles of Eisenstein series (as the name suggests) associated to the so called classical matrix groups.
-Our thesis builds up the theory of automorphic representations in order to explain these results.

-Acknowledgements

-I need to thank Chenyan Wu, Alex Ghitza, Chengjing Zhang, Bowan Hafey, Oliver, Fei and Miscellaneous lecturers for the math that they taught me.
+In fact it was whilst computing coefficients of the Eisenstein series functional equations that Langlands formed his famous conjectures [DS15, Ch VI.
+Funktorialität in der Theorie der automorphen Formen, Sec.
+5 Wieder Princeton].
+This thesis is an introduction to the theory of Eisenstein series and automorphic representations with a particular focus on how constant terms can be used to collect information about the zeroes and poles of Eisenstein series.
+Acknowledgements I need to thank Chenyan Wu, Alex Ghitza, Chengjing Zhang, Bowan Hafey, Oliver, Fei and Miscellaneous lecturers for the math that they taught me.
 Thanks to my bros for being bros.
 Thanks to Fei Peng for the thesis template.
 Arun Ram for helping track down the name for parabolic.
 Thank you to my proof readers Yuhan, Qingyang, Chengjing, Kwan, Barb, Adam and Donna.

-Introduction

-Motivation

-The goal of this thesis is to exposit some of the results in [JLZ13].
-In a nut shell, the Eisenstein series is a key tool in the Langlands program and the paper [JLZ13] provides an exemplar of why.
-It demonstrates the connection between L-functions and the constant terms of Eisenstein series and demonstrates many of the key techniques in the analysis of Eisenstein series.

-Here we attempt to put down what we understand of the "big picture".
-It could be argued that we spent too much time trying to understand the motivation for the results in [JLZ13] and not enough time on the results themselves and so this section is to ensure that time was not (very) wasted.

-We should point out that there are many surveys and books on the Langlands program, class field theory and modern topics in number theory that this introduction is indebted to.
-Some exemplars are [FGKP16,BCDS+04] for longer treatments, in particular the statements of the conjectures are most clearly stated in Cogdell's chapters in [BCDS+04].
+Introduction Motivation The goal of this thesis is to exposit some of the results in the theory of Eisenstein series and give some example computations.
+This introduction will attempt to motivate these computations, by contextualising them historically and elaborating on some of the conjectures that form modern work.
+There are many surveys and books on the Langlands program, class field theory and modern topics in number theory that this introduction is indebted to.
+Some exemplars are [FGKP16, BCDS+04] for longer treatments, in particular the statements of the conjectures are most clearly stated in Cogdell's chapters in [BCDS+04].
 Shorter surveys are [Gel84, Lan, Lan89, Art81].

-0.0.1 From Ancient to Modern

-We follow the wonderful exposition in [Wei15].
+0.0.1 From Ancient to Modern We follow the wonderful exposition in [Wei15] and [Cond].
 A problem that Pythagoras could have understood is "which positive integers are the sum of two squares".
 In 1640 Fermat answered this question, he first reduces the question to when is a prime the sum of two squares.
-Thus the problem is immediately reformulated as a problem about congruences mod a prime p, "when does there exist a solution to $a^2 + b^2 \equiv$ 0 (mod p)", or whats the same, by dividing out $b^2$ , "when is there a solution to $x^2 + 1 \equiv 0 \pmod{p}$ ".
-The famously has the solution
+Thus the problem is immediately reformulated as a problem about congruences mod a prime p, "when does there exist a solution to $a^2 + b^2 \equiv 0 \pmod{p}$ ", or what's the same, by dividing out b^2 , "when is there a solution to $x^2 + 1 \equiv 0 \pmod{p}$ ".
+Fermat proved: Theorem 0.1.

-Theorem 0.1.
 Let p be an odd prime.
-Then $x^2 + 1 \equiv 0 \pmod{p}$ has a solution if

-and only if $p \equiv 1 \pmod{4}$ .

-Recall the Legendre symbol, for p, q odd and non-equal primes we have $$\begin{pmatrix} \frac{q}{p} \end{pmatrix} := \begin{cases} 1, & \text{there is a solution to } x^2 - q \equiv 0 \pmod{p} \\ -1, & \text{else} \end{cases}$$ Then the theorem of Fermat was "upgraded" by Gauss to his famous reciprocity law.
+Then $x^2 + 1 \equiv 0 \pmod{p}$ has a solution if and only if $p \equiv 1 \pmod{4}$.
+Recall the Legendre symbol, for p, q odd and non-equal primes we have $$\begin{pmatrix} \frac{q}{p} \end{pmatrix} := \begin{cases} 1, & \text{there is a solution to } x^2 - q \equiv 0 \pmod{p} \\ -1, & \text{else} \end{cases}$$ Then the theorem of Fermat was generalised by Gauss in 1801 to his reciprocity law: